oplS16projects/Laura-Willis/README.md

 ### Playing the Game

- To play, simply open the hangman.rkt file with drracket and hit run!
+ To play, simply open the hangman.rkt file with DrRacket and hit run!
 The GUI will open promptly and you can start playing.
 Just type a letter into the text box and hit enter to guess.
 To start a new game, type "normal" (sans quotation marks) into the text field.
 Note that only normal difficulty works.

 ### What's New!

 We used the frame% object along with canvas% and text-field% to create the GUI.
-These objects provide thier own callback functions for updates, so working with them was a piece of cake.
+These objects provide their own callback functions for updates, so working with them was a piece of cake.
 Most of the work done was developing the GUI and then integrating it into the existing game.

 ### Statement